enkidevs/curriculum/Java/Application Integrity/deadlocks/deadlock-prevention.md

  - Processes that hold a resource are allowed to free it before finishing execution.
  - Avoid process-resource cycles by allowing processes to require no more than one resource.

-Additionally one other the solutions could be to have a *master* lock which would be acquired by every process before running which would exclude any opportunity for a deadlock situation.
+Another solution could be to have a *master* lock which would be acquired by every process before running which would exclude any opportunity for a deadlock situation.

 Unfortunately none of them are perfect and they probably conflict with the whole idea of concurrency, a better solution will be discussed in the next insight.